How can I troubleshoot common SLA issues?

 Tickets with SLAs that have a target in business hours show a higher number of hours than what the SLA metrics should have set.

 SLA time targets are always displayed in one unit of measurement: calendar hours.
-Although you can choose to calculate the target time in business hours the timer will still display time in calendar hours and will not take into consideration non-working days or holidays set in your account.
+Although you can choose to calculate the target time in business hours, the timer will still display time in calendar hours and won't take into consideration non-working days or holidays set in your account.

-A longer explanation for this case can be found in Why do I see differences in SLA target hours?.
+For a detailed explanation, see this article: Why do I see differences in SLA target hours?

 Newly applied SLA executes additional breach event

-The system can’t modify past ticket events history from the technical point of view.
+The system can’t modify past ticket events history from a technical point of view.
 When a new SLA application happens, the SLA counter always looks forward from that point.